Auerorian/stress-tests-v2/README.md

 # stress-tests-v2
-This is a "re-make"of Jacob Kaulike's stress-scripts which is not public :)
+This is a re-make of Jacob Kaulike's stress-scripts which is not in a public repo :)

-The Intent is to have a maintained app to "ship" with Pop_OS! installs (pre-shipped) for System76 Build team.
+The Intent is to have a maintained app in "pre-shipped" ISOs for Pop_OS! for the System76 Build team and RMA team.
 This app is for stress-testing systems and providing the customer with a finished file showing the results.
-For build team, we want an interactive application to replace the original terminal windows.
+For the Build team, we want an interactive application to replace the original terminal windows.

+MOST COMMITS WON'T HAPPEN UNTIL I HAVE MORE DONE!
+THEN THIS WILL BE REMOVED

 We would also like to replace some current methods of testing with our own.
-Like replacing Unigine super position with something open source for AMD systems.
+Like replacing Unigine superposition with something more open source for AMD systems.
+Or just creating my own.

-A good portion of the code used here will probably be a mash up of the original code.
-For example, "sudomodule.py" was written by Jacob Kaulike.
-I would like to give credit where due as I am dumb as shit. :)

-Everything should be pre-built and maintained on a at minimum, weekly basis.
-For example, updating gpu-burn, python modules, intel/amd dev-id's, and so on.
+I am considering making items like GPU-Burn pre-compiled.
+Not sure yet.
+Intel/AMD dev-id's, would need to be added with new releases